Colleagues In Care: How RMTs work together with other health care professionals

 But don’t worry—they’re fine!

-Our students aren’t unwell.
 What’s going on is that this is the time of year that our second-year students start an assignment that brings them into contact with their colleagues in health care.
 It’s a practical way for them to learn about other health care professionals, to learn more about what they do, how they do it, and how their profession works with ours.
 It is part of our community collaboration initiative.

-No one profession has all the answers.
+No single health profession has all the answers.
 It’s important for our students to learn the value of professional collaboration with their peers in other health care occupations, so they know where to refer their clients, and how to encourage others to refer patients to reputable massage therapists when that is appropriate.

 Each health-care profession is a discipline with an approved scope of practice: the treatments and procedures that individuals in that discipline are trained for and expected to provide effectively.
 If a treatment falls outside their scope, they make referrals.
 Dentists don’t remove tonsils.
 Massage therapists don’t treat broken bones.